 Day 04: Explore Aurangabad

 Morning visit Ellora Caves carved between 7th & 11th century AD.
-Carved in sickle shaped hill, spread north to south in a area of 3 kms.
-The most remarkable of the carved shrines at Ellora is the Kailasa Temple, chiseled out by hand from single rock with Gateway, Pavilion, Courtyard, Assembly Hall, Vestibule, Sanctum and Tower-hall.
+Carved in the sickle-shaped hill, spread north to south in an area of 3 kms.
+The most remarkable of the carved shrines at Ellora is the Kailasa Temple, chiseled out by hand from a single rock with Gateway, Pavilion, Courtyard, Assembly Hall, Vestibule, Sanctum, and Tower-hall.
 Thereafter return to Aurangabad.
 Overnight in Aurangabad.

-This day filled of rich visits on the course towards Indore with a first stop at Maheshwar is one of the most beautiful palace-temple city located on the banks of river Narmada.
+This day filled with rich visits on the course towards Indore with the first stop at Maheshwar is one of the most beautiful palace-temple cities located on the banks of river Narmada.
 Omkareshwar, the sacred island, shaped like the holiest of all Hindu symbols, ‘Om’, Shri Omkareshwar Mahadeo temple dedicated to Lord Shiva is located at the confluence of Narmada and Kaveri.
 The devout Hindus come here to kneel before the Jyotirlingams – one of the 12 in India, precede Indore on arrival transfer to hotel.
 Evening free to relax overnight in Indore.

 Day 09: Bhopal — Sanchi — Vidisha — Udaigiri — Bhopal Explore Sanchi

-Morning take an excursion tour to Bhojpur & Bhimbhetka.
-Bhojpur known for the remains of a Shiva temple, sometimes referred to as the “Somnath of the East” and its dams.
+The morning takes an excursion tour to Bhojpur & Bhimbhetka.
+Bhojpur is known for the remains of a Shiva temple sometimes referred to as the “Somnath of the East” and its dams.
 Later proceed to famous Bhimbetka caves surrounded by the northern fringe of the Vindhyan ranges.
 The caves or the rock shelters belonging to the Neolithic age number more than 600.
 Inside most of these caves are the paintings that depict, in vivid panoramic detail, the life of the pre-historic cave dwellers.
 The oldest paintings are believed to be up to 12,000 years old.
 Drive back to Bhopal in the evening.
 Overnight at the hotel.

 Day 12: Explore Orchha

-After morning breakfast you will be taken to visit various historical monuments in orchha.
-Its grandeur has been captured in stone, frozen in time and rich legacy to the ages.
-In this medieval city the hand of time has rested lightly, the palaces and the temples built by its Bundela rulers in the 16th and 17th century retain much of their pristine perfection.
-Jehangir Mahal- a tiered palace crowned by graceful Chhatries has a spectacular view of soaring temples, pires and cenotaphs.
-Stay night at hotel.
+After morning breakfast you will be taken to visit various historical monuments in Orchha.
+Its grandeur has been captured in stone, frozen in time and a rich legacy to the ages.
+In this medieval city, the hand of time has rested lightly, the palaces and the temples built by its Bundela rulers in the 16th and 17th centuries retain much of their pristine perfection.
+Jehangir Mahal- a tiered palace crowned by graceful Chhatris has a spectacular view of soaring temples, spires, and cenotaphs.
+Stay the night at the hotel.

-After morning breakfast you will be drive to Agra.
+After morning breakfast you will be driven to Agra.
 After reaching there you will be taken to visit historic Agra Fort, Itmad-ud-Daula & the Taj the epitome of love.
-Stay overnight at hotel.
+Stay overnight at the hotel.

 Day 16: Explore Jaipur

-After breakfast you will be drive to Delhi, after reaching there you will be taken to visit The Red Fort, Qutub Minar and Humayun’s Tomb.
-After that you will be transferred to International Airport for departure.
+After breakfast you will be driven to Delhi, after reaching there you will be taken to visit The Red Fort, Qutub Minar, and Humayun’s Tomb.
+After that, you will be transferred to the International Airport for departure.